cloudbuildlab/go-s3browser/README.md

 - Clean breadcrumb navigation
 - File downloads and previews are proxied through your Fastly service
 - No AWS credentials required (public bucket)
+- Staging and production environments with GitHub Actions deployment

 ## Local Development